geneontology/annotation_extensions/doc/results_in_determination_of.md

 ### Usage
 The relationship linking a cell and its participation in a process that results in the transition of a cell such that it can only develop into a single cell type independent of its environment.

+### Comment
+Example of use: an annotation of gene X to cell determination with results_in_determination_of CL:0000540 (neuron) means that at the end of the process an unspecified cell will develop into a neuron with no additional input.

 ### Subsets
 [display_for_curators, AE_cell_or_anatomical]